afzafri/Waktu-Solat-API/README.md

 ## Update
 - 06/12/19
 	- Updated ```zone.json```.
 JAKIM have restructured the States and Zones list.
 I also added new script ```zonefetcher.php``` to automatically fetch and update the states and zones list from JAKIM website.
+	- Updated API v1 to fetch data from JAKIM JSON data instead of the old XML data.
+API v1 now also included the day name and hijri date.
 - 15/10/19
 	- Fixed API v2 by fetching data using new endpoint.
 JAKIM's changed their Waktu Solat web page which resulting in the API v2 to break.
 - 11/04/18